Fractured Magic: Chapter Twenty-Eight

 Fractured Magic is a fantasy webserial about political and personal accountability, ghosts both figurative and literal, and a pair of estranged friends who act like they’ve gone through the world’s messiest divorce.

 Maebhe stepped out of Lyryma Forest and sank to her knees.
-The open air, the familiar slopes of her home valley, and the silhouette of Orean glittering in the distance—it overwhelmed her.
-She ran her fingers through the grass.
-It was dewy and damp, and it sank through her trousers, cold against her skin.
+The open air, the familiar slopes of her home valley, and the silhouette of Orean glittering in the distance overwhelmed her.
+She ran her fingers through the grass, dewy and damp, and felt the cold soak through the cloak she’d borrowed from Roman.

 Íde crouched beside her and laid a gentle hand on her shoulder.
-Her smile was amused, but Maebhe could see the relief behind it.
+Her smile was amused, but Maebhe could see the relief in it.
 “Are you all right?”

 The group sat at the top of a large hill, the strange, magical realm of Lyryma simply a wall of trees behind them, now.
 Out here, there was no dangerous foliage, no strange songs or red dragons.
-Ahead of them stretched Creae Valley, the grassy fields spotted with patches of golden flowers.
+Ahead of them stretched Creae Valley, the air open and the grassy fields spotted with patches of golden flowers.
 Maebhe could just make out the tree-covered hills of Rossmor Forest in the distance.
-Maebhe loved Rossmor.
+She loved Rossmor.
 The trees were such a respectable size.

 To their left sat Orean, built between two mountains and walled in with the valley’s famous silver brick.
 From this distance, they made Orean shine.
-At the other end of the valley sat Illyon, smaller than Orean and not nearly as sparkling.
+Illyon sat at the other end of the valley, smaller than Orean and not nearly as sparkling.

 “Why are we stopping?”
 Leileas asked.
 She lurked in the forest’s shadows and wrinkled her nose at the thought of leaving it.
 “We’re so close.”